-Selecting a thirty-six acre site known as Olive Hill, client and architect worked together to develop a plan that included a home for Barnsdall and her young daughter, two secondary residences, a theater, a director’s house, a dormitory for actors, studios for artists, shops and a motion picture theater.
+Selecting a thirty-six acre site known as Olive Hill, Wright and Barnsdall worked together to develop a plan that included a home for Barnsdall and her young daughter, two secondary residences, a theater, a director’s house, a dormitory for actors, studios for artists, shops and a motion picture theater.

-Because of financial and artistic differences, only the two secondary residences and the Barnsdall home, Hollyhock House, were built.
+But because of financial and artistic differences, only the main home and two secondary residences were built.
 The secondary structures include Residence A (extant) and Residence B (demolished to make way for apartments in 1948).

-The house takes its name from the favorite flower of Aline Barnsdall.
-At her request, hollyhocks were incorporated into the decorative program of the house, and stylized representations of the flower may be found on the roofline, walls, columns planters and furnishings.
+Hollyhock House takes its name from Aline Barnsdall’s favorite flower.
+At her request, hollyhocks were incorporated into the decorative program of the house, and stylized representations of the flower are found on the roofline, walls, columns planters and furnishings.